Alabi Olabiyi Olufemi

-Alabi Olabiyi Olufemi, also known as Femi Alabi, is a Nigerian para table tennis player and Paralympian.
+Alabi Olabiyi Olufemi (born 6 January 1973), also known as Femi Alabi, is a Nigerian para table tennis player and Paralympian.

 Career

 He represented Nigeria at the 2000 Summer Paralympics held in Sydney, Australia and he competed in table tennis.
 He won the bronze medal at the Men's singles 9 event.

 He also won the gold medal at the team event together with Tajudeen Agunbiade and Tunde Adisa.

 In July 2019, he qualified to represent Nigeria at the 2020 Summer Paralympics in Tokyo, Japan after winning the individual class 10 event at the 2019 ITTF African Para Table Tennis Championships.
 He won one of the bronze medals in the men's team C9-10 event at the 2020 Summer Paralympics.